-- 1. The use of public open space must contribute to the development of a healthy, happy and inclusive community. - 2.
-Public open space must continue to retain its natural and social values.
-Any commercial recreation activity must be considered in the context of possible threats to these values.

-3. Public open space must continue to be maintained for use by the public.
+- 2. Public open space must continue to retain its natural and social values.
+Any commercial recreation activity must be considered in the context of possible threats to these values. - Public open space must continue to be maintained for use by the public.
 It cannot be annexed by individual groups or commercial interests in a way that discourages use by other members of the community.

 Unless otherwise stated, specific locations will not be licensed for individual activities.
-Exclusion areas such as not within 50m of a residence will generally apply, and commercial operators will be expected to share the area with other operators and the general public.
+Exclusion areas such as not within 1050m of a residence will generally apply, and commercial operators will be expected to share the area with other operators and the general public.
 Exceptions to this may arise, such as the non-motorised hire of aquatic equipment where the activity is tied to a specific location.